Sustainability

 Creating an inclusive and supportive culture where everyone can thrive is essential to the ICR and our values.

-We are expanding our work on gender, social and racial equality, diversity and inclusion within the institute.
-We are aiming to achieve the Athena SWAN award at silver or gold level by 2024 and increase the proportion of students and postdocs from non-white backgrounds by 30%.
+We continue to advance our work on gender, social and racial equality, diversity and inclusion.
+We have achieved Athena SWAN Silver, reflecting our commitment to equity and representation.
+We aim to increase the proportion of students and postdocs from non-white backgrounds by 30%.
 We are also committed to ensuring that all our contractors are London Living Wage Employers.

 Orange icon depicting a hand holding up people